OoriData/OgbujiPT/README.md

 ### Asynchronous by design

-The above example shows the synchronous API, provided for dumb convenience, but for most use cases you'll want to use the asynchronous API.
+Above example shows the synchronous API, provided for dumb convenience, but for most use cases you'll want to use the asynchronous API.
+This example also adds a system message.

 ```py
 import asyncio